smoralb/race-control-tv/README.md

 Android TV application to watch content from [F1 TV](https://f1tv.formula1.com).

-At this time, only live or replay content from the current season is available (F1, F2, F3, ...).
+At this time, content from the current session and old sessions are availble, including F1, F2, F3...
 Onboard channels when available are supported, as well as technical channels like the tracker channel.

 Multiple channels playback is not supported.
 Audio selection (language or no commentary) is supported.